Skip to main content

 • 100% of responding patients were able to go to zero opioid use at 7-days post-procedure, while 73% of responding patients were at zero opioid use at 4-6 weeks post-procedure

-• Three patient VAS scores were not reported at the 4-6 week post-procedure follow-up due to the inability to travel given the natural progression of their disease and will be recorded as missing data in the final report
+• Three responding patient VAS scores, one responding patient quality of life score and one responding patient opioid status were not reported at the 4–6-week post-procedure follow-up due to the inability to travel given the natural progression of their disease and will be recorded as missing data in the final report

-Proof-of-Concept Expansion (PoC 2): From Severe Cancer Pain to Broader Visceral Applications
+Proof-of-Concept Expansion (PoC 2): From Severe Pancreatic Cancer Pain to Broader Visceral Applications

 Targeting pain in additional visceral cancers and earlier-stage pancreatic cancer